rails/sprockets/guides/building_an_asset_processing_framework.md

 # Building an Asset Processing Framework

 This guide is for using a Sprockets::Environment to process assets.
 You would use this class directly if you were building a feature similar to Rail's asset pipeline.
 If you aren't building an asset processing frameworks, you will want to refer to the [End User Asset Generation](end_user_asset_generation.md) guide instead.
-For a reference use of `Sprockets::Environemnt` see [sprockets-rails](http://github.com/rails/Sprockets-rails).
+For a reference use of `Sprockets::Environment` see [sprockets-rails](http://github.com/rails/Sprockets-rails).

 ## Understanding the Sprockets Environment